Practivio/amazon/content/products/magic-chef-24-inch-built-in-electric-single-wall-oven-stainless-steel-22-cu-ft-kitchen-appliance-with-programmable-convection-4-cooking-modes-broiler-pan-and-defrost-function-B0748Z2K85/index.md

 canonicalURL: "/products/magic-chef-24-inch-built-in-electric-single-wall-oven-stainless-steel-22-cu-ft-kitchen-appliance-with-programmable-convection-4-cooking-modes-broiler-pan-and-defrost-function-B0748Z2K85/"
 ---

-**🛒 Practivio Score™:** 503 — _Compare_
+**🛒 Practivio Score™:** 401 — _Compare_

 *If you're comparing **magic chef mcswoe24s 24 built in wall oven**, **[Magic Chef 24-Inch Built-In Electric Single Wall Oven, Stainless Steel, 2.2 Cu.
 Ft. - Kitchen Appliance with Programmable Convection, 4 Cooking Modes, Broiler Pan and Defrost Function](https://www.amazon.com/dp/B0748Z2K85?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Magic Chef 24-Inch Built-In Electric Single Wall Oven, Stainless Steel, 2.2 Cu.
 Ft. - Kitchen Appliance with Programmable Convection, 4 Cooking Modes, Broiler Pan and Defrost Function” on Amazon](https://www.amazon.com/dp/B0748Z2K85?tag=practivio-20)
-This Wall Ovens comes in at **124 / 276** overall.
+This Single Wall Ovens comes in at **118 / 276** overall.
-It is grouped in the **Balanced Choice tier** for fair comparison.
+It is grouped in the **Best Value tier** for fair comparison.
 Practivio lists it under **Compare** for further evaluation given its relative performance.

 ### What the signals indicate
-Price: 97 of 276 (top 36% lowest price).
+Price: 56 of 276 (top 21% lowest price).
-Reviews: 20 of 276 (top 8% by review count).
+Reviews: 19 of 276 (top 7% by review count).
-Rating: 130 of 276 (top 48% by average stars).
+Rating: 83 of 276 (top 31% by average stars).
 Demand:  of 276 (top % by purchases this month).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-Within the Balanced Choice tier, the Hidden Gem holds a Practivio Score™ of 624.00.
+Within the Best Value tier, the Hidden Gem holds a Practivio Score™ of 462.00.
-This pick trails the Hidden Gem by 121.00 points.
+This pick trails the Hidden Gem by 61.00 points.
 Consider this point of reference when evaluating alternatives.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B0DGJZT9QN?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07D1KQ9HF?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Our baseline filters remove non-comparable items.